Lab 6 Assignment

 • If you dropped data points, justify your decisions.

-• As you interpret your results, be clear about the limits of your ability to interpret based on the magnitude of your uncertainty.
+• Be clear about the limits of your ability to interpret based on the magnitude of your uncertainty.

 • Suggest at least one future experiment or improvement.